D

 Competitive FactorCompany PositionKey Differentiators

-Market ShareLeadingHolds approximately a 36% share of the U.S. dialysis market based on patient count.
+Market ShareLeadingHolds approximately 36% of the U.S. dialysis market based on patient count.

 Direct Competitors